Elpeaze/alx-low_level_programming/0x0A-argc_argv/README.md

+# ARGV, ARGC

-s project contains solutions to argc,argv as given by alx.
+### Project on argc and argv followed by solutions to tasks on the topic given by alx.